Our Lady of Victory Church (Inuvik): History

 By winter the roof was in place, clad in reflective aluminum to make it look more like ice blocks.
 Larocque set himself to the church's decorative touches.
 To create the appearance of stained glass in the windows, an old French technique was used.
 The pattern was drawn and painted on translucent paper, then sandwiched between glass.
 Larocque created the alcove behind the altar and its crucifix himself.
-Adam commissioned Mona Sharer, a 17-year-old deaf-mute Inuit woman who had shown talent as an artist at a Catholic school in Aklavik, to paint the Stations of the Cross on the inside walls.
+Adam commissioned Mona Sharer, a 17-year-old deaf-mute Inuk woman who had shown talent as an artist at a Catholic school in Aklavik, to paint the Stations of the Cross on the inside walls.
 She started in January 1960 and completed the work in two months, along with some other paintings of scenes from the life of Christ.
 Later that year the church was formally consecrated and dedicated to the Virgin Mary by Paul Piché, bishop of the Apostolic Vicariate of Mackenzie (later elevated to the Diocese of Mackenzie-Fort Smith).

 Eventually, East 3 was named Inuvik and became the administrative centre the government wanted, as well as a hub for oil and gas exploration in the Canadian Arctic.
 In the late 1970s the Dempster Highway was completed, linking Inuvik to the rest of the North American road network, and that brought summertime tourists to Inuvik.
 Many took photos of the church as mementoes of their visit, and it soon became the most photographed building in town.
 "A trip north of the Arctic Circle is not complete without a photo in front of the Igloo Church," says the town's website. "[It is] Inuvik's pride and joy."
 The church began offering tours in the summer months.

 The building encountered no major issues until 2013.
 In May, it was reported that its heating costs had doubled from the previous winter, to $3,400, after it changed its fuel to synthetic natural gas from the traditional kind.
 The parish council considered several options.

 Chairman Doug Robertson told Northern News Services that the church was looking at applying for grants for green retrofitting.
 It was considering also replacing the boiler, since it could not change the heating system overall.
 When built, the church had used a radiant heating system.
 It was cheaper than the modern forced-air heating, but unlike that could not be switched off when the church was not in use as it would take too long to warm the building up.
 It was also necessary to keep the building warm during the bitterly cold Arctic winters to prevent structural issues from developing, and to protect the interior artwork.